Since the 70’s, TreePeople has planted more than 3 million trees thanks to volunteers around the city.

-Urban Forestry volunteer events take place on weekends throughout the year in different locations around the region.
-Events take place from 9:00 a.m. to 12:00 p.m.
+Urban Forestry volunteer events take place almost every weekend throughout the year from Huntington Park to Pacoima.
 Volunteers of all ages and skill levels are welcome and no previous training is necessary.
-To come to an Urban Forestry event, visit our online calendar.

-If you are interested in leading a tree planting or tree care event in your own community, learn more about our Citizen Forestry program.
+If you are interested in leading tree planting or tree care event in your community, email us at email@example.com to learn about how you can become a Citizen Forester.